Updated on June 20, 2025

-Neonatal conjunctivitis (ophthalmia neonatorum) occurs in newborns.
-It is an infection that turns one or both of their eyes red.
-It can be caused by bacteria, viruses, or chemicals.
+Neonatal conjunctivitis (ophthalmia neonatorum) is an infection that turns one or both of the eyes red.
+Conjunctivitis is more commonly known as βpink eye.β

-Conjunctivitis is commonly known as "pink eye."
 The conjunctiva is the transparent layer of tissue surrounding the whites of the eye.
-When it gets inflamed or irritated it turns pink or red.
+When it gets inflamed or irritated, it turns pink or red.

 Neonatal conjunctivitis occurs within the first 28 days of life (the neonatal period).
-It is caused by a bacterial or viral pathogen acquired during birth.
-This means that the birth canal is infected.
+Itβs caused by a bacterial or viral pathogen acquired during birth, which may indicate that the birth canal is infected.

 Globally, neonatal conjunctivitis occurs in 1 to 12 percent of all newborns.
 However, its prevalence varies widely according to: